-Mutual respect for each person's uniqueness, an environment that welcomes creative thinking of all kinds and a spirit of progressivism regardless of gender are the essence of our gender equality policy.
+Mutual respect for each person's uniqueness, an environment that welcomes creative thinking of all kinds and a spirit of progressivism are the essence of our diversity policy.

 Waseda is committed to protective, preventive measures against harassment of any kind involving all students, faculty and staff members, upholding their individual rights to pursue their academic study, research and professional goals.

 Disaster planning and recovery includes support for students in need, helping recovery efforts and supporting the distressed communities.

 Waseda University operates an environmental management system to conserve energy, water and other resources, and reduce waste output.

 Multiple committees and special offices work to ensure safety on campus.